FRIBDAQ/DDASToys/README.md

 DDASToys provides three FitEditor libraries as plugin extensions for the `EventEditor` program.
 These libraries allow fits to be parallelized using either ZMQ threading or MPI.
 The three libraries allow users to fit traces using either:
 * `libFidEditorAnalytic.so` - An analytical fitting method which models the trace using a logistic risetime and exponential decay
 * `libFidEditorTemplate.so` - A template fit method in which a pre-defined "super pulse" representing a "typical" pulse shape is fit to the data
-* `libFidEditorMLInference.so` - A machine-learning inference fitting using the same model response function as the analytic fit method.
+* `libFidEditorMLInference.so` - A machine-learning inference fitting using the same model response function as the analytic fit method (requires LibTorch).

 `$DAQBIN/EventEditor --help` will provide some guidance on how to run this code.
 Two more libraries are provided:
 * `libDDASFitHitUnpacker.so` : defines an unpacker for DDAS hits with fit extensions which unpacks event fragments into the DDASFitHit class.